 Plus, bamboo is very sustainable.
 So, you are also doing something good for the environment when choosing bamboo.

-Luxury Vinyl Flooring
+4. Luxury Vinyl Flooring

 LVP and LVT work well with pets for many reasons.

 If you use a good quality product and install it correctly, it can withstand many of the challenges that come along with pets.
 And it won’t scratch or tear.

 It holds up well against accidents and food or water bowl spills.
-Most luxury vinyl is water resistant and some varieties are even waterproof.
+Most luxury vinyl is water-resistant, and some varieties are even waterproof.

-It is easy to maintain, and easy to clean.
+It is easy to maintain and easy to clean.

-Engineered Hardwood Flooring
+5. Engineered Hardwood Flooring

-While any type of hardwood flooring is not really recommended for pets, if you must have hardwood, then go with engineered hardwood.
+While any type of hardwood flooring is not recommended for pets, if you must have hardwood, then go with engineered hardwood.

 Just be sure to choose one that rates high on the Janka test such as Brazilian cherry or white oak.
-And you definitely want it to have a tough, scratch-resistant finish on it.
+And you want it to have a tough, scratch-resistant finish on it.

 Another way to help hide the scratch marks is to choose flooring that already has a “rustic” or distressed look.
-These styles already look worn and any scratch marks will naturally blend in.
+These styles already look worn, and any scratch marks will naturally blend in.

 Also, remember to clean up any accidents or spills immediately to protect your floors.

-Flooring to Avoid with Pets
+Flooring To Avoid With Pets

 Plus, they can easily get scratched up.
 So, if you insist on hardwood, you are better off going with engineered hardwood.